-Is continuing education (CE) required for license renewal in North Dakota?
+Is CE required for license renewal in North Dakota?

-Yes, all individuals renewing a nursing license must complete 12 contact hours of CE obtained within the preceding 2 years.
+Yes, all individuals renewing a nursing license must complete 12 contact hours of CE obtained within the preceding two (2) years.

-Am I required to obtain continuing education in specific areas?
+Am I required to obtain CE in specific areas?

-What is the time frame for getting my continuing education?
+What is the time frame for getting my CE?

-The continuing education is to be completed within the 2 years prior to the expiration date on the license.
+The CE is to be completed within the 2 years prior to the expiration date on the license.

 I completed 40 contact hours last licensure period and only needed 12.
 Does that mean that I can use the other 28 hours for this licensure period?

-No!
-Contact hours do not carry over from one license renewal period to another.
-You must complete at least 12 contact hours of approved CE in each license renewal period in order to renew a license to practice nursing in North Dakota.
+No. Contact hours do not carry over from one license renewal period to another.
+You must complete at least 12 contact hours of approved CE in each two (2) year license renewal period to renew a license to practice nursing in North Dakota.

 What if I am unable to complete the required contact hours needed for renewal.
 Can I get an extension?

-No, the Board does not issue extensions - the continuing education must be met before renewal.
+No, the Board does not issue extensions - the CE requirement must be met before renewal.
 Failure to meet the CE requirement may result in disciplinary action and penalty fees.

 I am currently maintaining my certification in another health care profession.
-Can I use the continuing education to fulfill my license renewal requirements for contact hours?
+Can I use the CE to fulfill my license renewal requirements for contact hours?